ccfd/presentation-template/README.md

 ## Acknowledgement
 The theme was originally prepared by Wojciech Gryglas.
-We are very grateful for yur work!
+We are very grateful for your work!